 — Events in 2013: Lectures at U.C.
 Berkeley (March), Sonoma State (April); premiere of "NotomotoN Unstrung", for mandolin and computer-controlled percussion, at U.C.
 Irvine (April); world premiere of "The Library of Babel," at the Zeltsman Marimba Festival, Arcata, California (July 11); University of Victoria Orion Fellow for 2013, includes world premiere of "Fox Hollow" for string quartet and Canadian premiere of "The Space Between Us," "May All Your Children Be Acrobats," and eight other works (November 3-10), Victoria, B.C., Canada.

-Current Projects— Commissions: "Fox Hollow," a string quartet, commissioned by the Lafayette String Quartet; "The Library of Babel," for two five-octave marimbas, commissioned by Jack Van Geem; "The Space Between Us," for two string quartets and Radiodrum-driven Trimpin percussion, commissioned by Other Minds; "Congregations" for eight cellos, commissioned by Cello Octet Amsterdam.
+Current Projects— Commissions: "Eight O's in Woolloomooloo," for contralto and baroque string quartet (with viola da gamba); "Fox Hollow," a string quartet, commissioned by the Lafayette String Quartet; "The Library of Babel," for two five-octave marimbas, commissioned by Jack Van Geem; "The Space Between Us," for two string quartets and Radiodrum-driven Trimpin percussion, commissioned by Other Minds; "Congregations" for eight cellos, commissioned by Cello Octet Amsterdam.

 Reviews from Musical America, The San Francisco Examiner, etc.